 Don’t let summer pass by without experiencing excitement and culture at Cleburne’s inaugural Dragon Boat Festival on Lake Pat Cleburne.
 For people unfamiliar with the custom, a dragon boat is a traditional Chinese design resembling a dragon that holds up to 20 paddlers.
 The boats are 40 feet long and weigh approximately 500 pounds.
 Locally sponsored teams will have its own dragon boats and paddlers will rapidly race their way to the finish line.
 The two-day event will have new races every 15 to 20 minutes, keeping spectators busy during their visit.
 Come hungry, as food vendors will be present serving tasty eats for your convenience.

-Songbird Live and Plaza Theater Company
+Plaza Theater Company

 Photo Courtesy of Cleburne Times Review and Monica Faram